speedment/speedment-doc/pages/enterprise_spring.md

 java -jar target/rest-api-example-1.0.0-SNAPSHOT.jar --spring.speedment.password=sakila-password
 ```

 The parameter resource file can be located either in the file '/src/main/resources/application.yml' and/or in a file 'application.yml' located in the current directory of the application.
-Elements in the latter file will take precidence over elemeents in the former file.
+Elements in the latter file will take precidence over eleeents in the former file and elements on the command line will take absoulte precidence.
 The following `application.yml` file sets the database password to "sakila-password":

 ``` yml
 spring: